emilygfagan/portfolio/README.md

 **Results:**

-## Study Projects
+## Study/Practice Projects
-Linked below are practice/small projects.
-Below each project name is a link to my code and brief description.
+Below each project name is a link to my code and a brief description.

 ### France Travel - Python
 **Code:**